mabdirizak/dalbile-retail/README.md

     Run migrations and seeders: php artisan migrate --seed Serve the application: php artisan serve

+### Download the thesis book here
+You can download the thesis book as PDF here (https://drive.google.com/file/d/18WCpKEKGx53A2-EEyeFGpLyuH-c2ycIZ/view?usp=drive_link)

 ### License:

 This project is licensed under the MIT License.